9 min read

 Frozen whole wheat bagels-- my daughter loved them and they were good for her, too! --Jillian, Timberlake, NC

-Once your baby’s teeth come in, you’ll need to know how to keep baby teeth clean and healthy - check out our full brushing guide or visit FOREO.com.
+Once your baby’s teeth come in, you’ll need to know how to keep baby teeth clean and healthy - visit FOREO.com.
 Real parent testimonials from parents.com Disclaimer: The information on this website and any related links are for general informational purposes only and should not be considered a substitute for professional advice.
 Do not use the information on this website for diagnosing or treating any medical or health condition.
 If you have or suspect you have a medical problem, contact a professional healthcare provider.

 Leave a comment